 - In instances where the material is heat-treated, it should be in accordance with ASTM B918

 - The chemical composition is confirmed referencing ASTM E34

 - Reflectance is measured using ASTM method D523

 - Electrical impedance is tested with ASTM B457

 - Corrosion test is specified in ASTM B538

 - Coated diamond plate is tested using ASTM B487 with a cross section of the plate and inspected with a microscope to evaluate the thickness

 - “1.2 Under good conditions, when using an optical microscope, the method is capable of giving an absolute measuring accuracy of 0.8 m.
 This will determine the suitability of the method for measuring the thickness of thin coatings.”

-SlipNOT® Metal Safety Flooring applies an all-metal slip resistant coating to diamond plate substrate.
-If your diamond plate application requires slip resistance please contact SlipNOT®.
+SlipNOT® Metal Safety Flooring applies an all-metal slip resistant coating to create a non slip diamond plate surface.
+If your checker plate application requires slip resistance, contact SlipNOT® for a high quality solution.